rorymadden/neoprene/README.md

 });
 ```

 Other useful options include roles and counters.
 Counters will be incremented when a node is created.
+At present you can only set the roleOwner to 'user'.
+But this may change in the future.

 ```js
 var options = {